 Core Research Questions

-Use in the organism requires compliance with numerous rules and standards on biocompatibility and excludes many tried and tested materials.
+Application of technical systems and sensors in the organism requires compliance with numerous requirements and standards on biocompatibility and excludes many tried and tested materials.
 So what does a good sensor look like?

 Humans are the measure of all things and this usually leads to stringent requirements for the size of a sensor.
 We find solutions that are not only small, but also accurate and easy to manufacture.